-Not only that but you’ll find beaches, rainforests, cloudforests, dry forests and of course the city, a little something for everyone’s tastes.
+Not only that but you’ll find beaches (inc gay beaches), rainforests, cloudforests, dry forests and of course the city, a little something for everyone’s tastes.

 (If you want to skip ahead and book you own gay trip to Costa Rica, check out Gaycations here and submit an enquiry today!)

-- 2 Gay Life in Costa Rica: Rights and Laws
+- 3 Costa Rica: Gay Life, Rights and Laws

 Where is Costa Rica?